Calorie-App/Calorie-App/project_spec.md

 ### 1. User Features (Required and Optional)

 Required Features:
-- API calls will fetch data from Nutrition API
+- [X] API calls will fetch data from Nutrition API
-- User will be able to enter the desired food through an EditText View.
+- [X] User will be able to enter the desired food through an EditText View.
 Which CalorieCalc will take user's input to make API calls
+- [X] There will be a section for the user to type the food he/she desires in an EditText
+- [X] The user will be initially asked "What is your calorie intake goal for today?".
+The purpose of this feature is for the user to be able to add food to the list until the calorie amount reaches his/her calorie intake goal for the day.
+- [X] Functionality implemented where user is not able to change the calorie goal.
+The calorie goal value is set to user's initial input and remains constant.
-- Search Button will search food info requested by user
+- [X] Search Button will search food info requested by user
+- [X] Fragment displays fetched food data from API
+- [X] Functionality implemented to allow user to keep on adding food to the list until the calorie goal is reached.
+- [X] Implement functionality so user must enter value in both EditText in order to proceed.
 - RecyclerView to display the list of what the user chose to consume
-- Fragment will display fetched food data from API
+- [X] Functionality implemented to keep calorie count as food is added

 Stretch Features:
-- Create Food Class to construct Food Object from JSONArray
+- [X] Create Food Class to construct Food Object from JSONArray
-- The user will be initially asked "What is your calorie intake goal for today?".
-The purpose of this feature is for the user to be able to add food to the list until the calorie amount reaches his/her calorie intake goal for the day.
-- There will be a section for the user to type the food he/she desires as well as a Search button to search for the desired food.
-- Implement functionality so user must enter value in both EditText in order to proceed.
-- Toast will be displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.
+- [X] Toast will be displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.
+- [X] Toast displays message "Food can't be added since the calorie goal has been reached" once calorie goal is reached.

 EXTRA Features:
 - [X] CalorieCalc takes user's calorie goal input in EditText, turns it into Text and then converts to Double
 - [X] User must first enter calorie goal and food that wants to search in order to proceed.
 Calorie goal is set to user's input and remains constant.
 Since it would be unnecessary to obligate user to enter calorie goal and food to be searched in order to proceed, functionality was implemented so the user does not have to put both inputs to proceed, user can just enter food that he/she wants to search.

 ### 2. Chosen API(s)